-Cross-Section Table: provide a table showing the river station, downstream reach lengths, Manning's roughness coefficients, bank stations, ineffective flow areas, and contraction & expansion coefficients for each cross-section.

-- Cross-Section Table: provide a table showing the river station, downstream reach lengths, Manning's roughness coefficients, bank stations, ineffective flow areas, and contraction & expansion coefficients for each cross-section affected by the project.
+Cross-Section Table: provide a table showing the river station, downstream reach lengths, Manning's roughness coefficients, bank stations, ineffective flow areas, and contraction & expansion coefficients for each cross-section affected by the project.
 If the project proposes to physically modify the geometry of any cross sections from the base condition, provide a column stating the nature of the changes for each modified cross-section.
-The table should include these values for each geometry file (e.g. existing, proposed, asbuilt) and highlight values which have been modified from the base model (e.g. effective or existing). - ☐ Base Flood Elevation (BFE) Comparison Table: provide a table showing the BFEs for all model conditions along with the differences between the model conditions. - Annotated Flood Profiles: provide a comparison profile in FEMA FIS format to identify changes in BFEs.
-Comparison profiles should contain the effective and proposed/post-project condition profile, as well as a box noting the area of revision.
+The table should include these values for each geometry file (e.g. existing proposed, as-built) and highlight values which have been modified from the base mode (e.g. effective or existing).

+Base Flood Elevation (BFE) Comparison Table: provide a table showing the BFEs for all model conditions along with the differences between the model conditions.

+Annotated Flood Profiles: provide a comparison profile in FEMA FIS format to identify changes in BFEs.
+Comparison profiles should contain the effective and proposed/postproject condition profile, as well as a box noting the area of revision.
 There are any number of ways to generate and present this comparison profile, however, the profile should utilize a common stationing system, like what is shown in the comparison table and effective FIS profile (if applicable).
 HEC-RAS profile plots will not be accepted.
 Free software is available for download from FEMA's website to generate FIS formatted profiles from HEC-RAS.
 These programs can be found at the following link: